MichaelCurrin/vaultwarden-quickstart/README.md

 - Make sure your data is **persisted** - `vw-data` will container SQLite DBs and you want to make sure these are not lost.
 Perhaps another DB backend can be used.
 - The flow for setting up and configure certificates and configuring to deploy depends on what solution you choose and that is not covered here.
 Keep your certificates **secret**.
 - If you want to be more secure than Bitwarden, make sure the Vaultwarden app is not available publically on the internet and rather on a private network.

+## Notes

+### Motivation and disclaimer

+Self-hosting means more control over your data (where it is stored, and if hackers target Bitwarden then your data is not there, and also Vaultwarden is an open source solution so you're not locked into Bitwarden as an orgasation/provider).

+But there are risks to this approach, like your DB or server gets hacked or getting locked out, plus the cost and effort needed to setup and run this yourself and to patch with security updates.

+Some discussions on Reddit say that the risks outweight the benefit, so then you can just accept the paid or free tier from BitWarden.

+### Security note

+Note that Vaultwarden is setup by default to only be accessible with **HTTPS**.
+This requires using a reverse proxy (Nginx as setup here) and SSL certificate.
+See [Proxy examples](https://github.com/dani-garcia/vaultwarden/wiki/Proxy-examples) in the Wiki for alternatives and more info.

+### Operating system

+This guide is written for macOS / Linux and you have to adapt it if you want to run on Windows.
+Specifically, generating a certificate.

 ## License